The Miss Drews, Suffragists &

 In 1919 the “Blackheath Home Crafts Exhibition” had become a two-day affair, using not only the village room, but also the “congregational hall” (now a private house called Chapel End”).

-By this time Blackheath Women’s Institute had been formed (in January 1919), and as the Miss Drews had taught most of the members, they were proficient at singing, handcraft and particularly embroidery.
+By this time Blackheath Women’s Institute was officially formed (in January 1919), the Drews and the women of the village had already sewn the seeds far earlier of a Women's village group, and as the Miss Drews had taught most of the members, they were already proficient at singing, handcraft and particularly embroidery.
 In 1921, the National Federation of Women’s Institutes held an exhibition in the Royal Horticultural Hall in London, and Blackheath ladies earned this glowing report: -

-In 1928 Joan Drew made an important and far-reaching contribution to the life of Guildford.
-She prevailed upon the authorities at the Castle Museum to accept a collection of old embroidery she and her friends had formed.
+In 1928, Joan Drew made an important and far-reaching contribution to the life of Guildford, she prevailed upon the authorities at the Castle Museum to accept a collection of old embroideries that she and her friends had formed.
 From this modest beginning has grown the collection of smocks and samplers for which the museum is now noted.

 Joan wrote articles for 'The Embroideress 'and 'Embroidery'; she taught at the Embroiderers’ Guild, and contributed to exhibitions.
 In 1936 when the building of Guildford Cathedral was underway, Joan worked on several kneelers and is believed to have been one of the very few embroiderers who were allowed to us their own designs in preference to those provided by the architect, Sir Edward Maufe.
 Undoubtedly Joan undertook a lot more work for many churches, some are known but sadly there are no record of this work many are not recorded as being her work.